oscar6echo/jupyter-on-google-cloud/README.md

 + You may also create an image from a snapshot and create an instance from an image
 + For more info about images and snapshots, see the [doc](https://cloud.google.com/compute/docs/disks/create-snapshots).
 Essentially snapshots are faster and cheaper

-## C - More with Jupyter and GCloud
+## C - More with Jupyter on Google Cloud

 The following pages describe more specific Jupyter installations:
 + [Running Jupyter notebooks on GPU on Google Cloud](https://medium.com/google-cloud/running-jupyter-notebooks-on-gpu-on-google-cloud-d44f57d22dbd) with main packages [tensorflow](https://www.tensorflow.org/) and [keras](https://keras.io/)